-Each year, more than 1.5 million children experience homelessness or near-homelessness.
-These children are twice as likely to experience hunger and more than twice as likely to experience emotional and behavioral problems.
-They have a high school graduation rate of less than 25%.
+Each year, many children experience homelessness or near-homelessness.
+These children are more likely to experience hunger and more likely to experience emotional and behavioral problems.
+They have a lower high school graduation rate than other children.
 The McKinney-Vento Homeless Assistance Act (“the McKinney-Vento Act”) was enacted to combat these issues.
 The Act also addressed other problems homeless and near-homeless students face to enroll, attend and succeed in school.

 Johnny is a high school student facing some of these problems.
 His parents recently lost their jobs.
 The family had to move in with Johnny’s aunt until they get back on their feet.
 The problem is, the school year already started and Johnny’s aunt lives in another town just over the Iowa border.
 Johnny does not want to transfer schools.
 He really likes his teachers and does not want to leave his friends.
 Still, his old school is almost an hour away and his parents don’t own a car.

 Does a student like Johnny have to transfer schools?

 No. Johnny qualifies for services under the McKinney-Vento Act.
 This means he does not have to transfer schools unless he wants to.
 Although Johnny is not actually living on the streets, he still falls within the McKinney-Vento Act’s broad definition of “homeless.”
 The definition includes children who:

 - Share a friend or family member’s house due to losing their own housing or experiencing some other form of economic hardship;

 - Live in shelters, such as emergency or transitional shelters;

 - Live in unfit or inadequate housing;

 - Live in places not ordinarily used for sleeping, such as parks or abandoned buildings; and